-As this paper has shown, this reconstruction does not only help understand the development of these languages' TAM systems, but also proves indispensable to unravel the historical morphology of personal pronouns in this part of Oceania.
-The next challenge would now be to define the precise link - both formal and functional - that potentially connects these four clitics to the set of personal pronouns which Robert Blust reconstructed for these languages' remote ancestors.
+The reconstruction proposed in this paper not only helps to explain the development of these languages' TAM systems, but also proves indispensable in unravelling the historical morphology of personal pronouns in this part of Oceania.
+The next challenge is now to define the precise link - both formal and functional - that connects these four clitics to the set of personal pronouns which Robert Blust reconstructed for the remote ancestors of these languages.